robertreynolds2/PancakeSwap-Prediction-2022/README.md

 - Type ``cd PancakeSwap-Prediction-v2`` (replace with your cloned/downloaded bot folder)
 - Type ``npm i``

-Follow these instructions below -
+Follow these instructions below:

-1. Rename the ``.env_sample`` file to ``.env``.
-Please make sure to fill the values correctly for this bot to work properly.
+1. Copy/rename **.env_sample** to **.env** ``cp .env_sample .env``
+2. Provide your private key to .env PRIVATE_KEY field.
-2. Install dependencies `npm i` or `yarn` if not already completed above.
+3. Install dependencies `npm i` or `yarn` if not already completed above.
-3. Start the bot using `npm run start` or `yarn start`
+4. Start the bot using `npm run start` or `yarn start`
+5. Enjoy!

+### 🦊 How to Export Private Key from MetaMask
+1. Open your account
+2. Click on three points at top-right corner
+3. Account details
-4. Enjoy!
+4. Export Private Key

 Using CandleGenie?
 If you want to play with Candle Genie instead of Pancake, start the bot with `npm run cg` or `yarn cg`